 This is a highly personal question that goes straight to the heart of the matter.
 What is the purpose of wealth, in general, and what is the purpose of your own family’s wealth?
 We are all called to know Christ and make him known.
 But there are personal applications of this truth that are unique to your family.
 What are they?
 Consider discussing them together with your family or other heirs.

-Over the next 40 years, it’s estimated that $68 trillion will pass from older Americans to younger generations.
-That’s more than $1.5 trillion in wealth that will change hands every year.
+Over the next 40 years, it’s estimated that about $60 trillion will pass from older Americans to younger generations.
+That’s $1.5 trillion in wealth that will change hands every year.

 2. How much is enough for my family and me?